 Food.
 I went to Belize with the goal of avoiding processed food altogether.
 And next to drinking a few Cokes (made with ‘real’ sugar, though), I was able to reach my goal.
 We arrived in country just as lobster season was kicking off.
 Unfortunately, conch season had just ended, but the lobster more than made up for it.
 I had seafood daily.
 I was in heaven.
 We received fresh breakfast every day at our hotel – complete with fry jacks, beans, and fresh fruit.
 By the way – fry jacks?
 I can’t even explain how good they are.
 If the people were the best thing about Belize, the food was the second best thing.
 Yes, even trumping the water and other natural wonders.
 I ate my weight in cassava and plantain chips, and drank my weight in fresh lime juice.
 I’m told that the local beer and rum punch is good too – if you’re into that sort of thing.

 I have never been more relaxed on a vacation (I went barefoot for all but two days), and have never felt more at home.
 Truly, I think I must have been drugged.
 I did routinely drink fresh coconut water, after all.
-In fact, I’m currently trying to figure out a way to spend more time in the most beautiful place I’ve ever seen.
+In fact, I’m currently trying to figure out a way to spend more time there.
 We spent a night on Rendezvous Caye during a new moon – and that night I laid on my back and saw the Milky Way.
 It was like looking into the beard of God.

 I’m convinced that somewhere in Belize, there is a ticking crocodile and a fairy who sprinkles pixie dust.